Want to WORK IN AN exciting fast paced OPERATING ROOM?

 For more information about our graduation rates, the median debt of students who completed this program and other important information, please visit Gainful Employment Statistics or Page 3 of our Application/Information Packet.

 Although the average starting salary for surgical assistants is $55,000, the average annual salary is $75,000 and a surgical assistant may earn as much as $200,000, according to the Commission on Accreditation of Allied Health Programs.
-Click here to apply to the program and follow the checklist.
+Apply to the Surgical First Assistant program and follow the checklist.

 Contact the Advisor